FoenixRetro/Documentation/f256/programming-file-formats.md

 When the program starts, the state of the MMU LUTs is very similar to when a KUP starts.
 LUT #3 is active and slots 0-4 are mapped to RAM banks 0-4.
 The program's entry point must be in this region.
 Slots 6 and 7 are mapped to the kernel, which is intact and usable right away.
 Slot 5 is currently undefined.

-Testing a PGZ can be done by using FoenixMgr and the `xdev`requires copying it to a disk or SD card, and manually running it on the machine.
+Testing a PGZ can be done by using FoenixMgr and the `xdev` firmware component.
+It can of course also be copied to a disk or SD card, and manually run it on the machine.

 A PGZ cannot "return" to another program, it can either start a KUP (if the kernel is intact) or reset the machine.